touchlab/Stately/README.md

 }
 ```

 The `cacheMap` above can be called from multiple threads.
-The lambda passed to the `access` method will be called on the same thread that the state was created on.
+The lambda passed to the `access` method will be invoked on the same thread that the state was created on.
 Because it is a single thread, access is serialized and thread-safe.

 You can create other instances of `IsolateState` by forking the parent instance.